UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: Results and Discussion

 Fig. \ref{fig:CV} shows the training and testing performance of the two models across all the data folds, measured as a normalized percentage error from the true value of the prediction.
-The GP, on average, is expected to achieve an error of $1.59 \times 10^{-6} \%$ in the training set and $17.06 \%$ when tested out of sample.
-The HMS, on average, is expected to achieve an error of $1.11 \%$ in the training set and $16.62 \%$ when tested out of sample.
-Overall, our conclusion is that both of these models are acceptable for usage in UQ or otherwise.
-The fact that both of these models are able to achieve an error $<20 \%$ when predicting multiscale boundary quantities just from a few far field inputs is significant, particulary considering that they take a few $ms$ to run compared to 24 hours for the DNS.
+The GP, on average, is expected to achieve an error of $1.00 \times 10^{-8} \%$ in the training set and $28.03 \%$ when tested out of sample.
+The HMS, on average, is expected to achieve an error of $0.63 \%$ in the training set and $13.37 \%$ when tested out of sample.
+The HMS is robust in prediction throughout the entire dataset.
+Overall, our conclusion is that HMS is better than the GP for usage in UQ or otherwise for prediction in this multiscale problem.
+The fact that HMS is able to achieve an error $<15 \%$ when predicting multiscale boundary quantities just from a few far field inputs is significant, particularly considering that it takes a few $ms$ to run compared to 24 hours for the DNS.
+Information from the GP is useful, if needing to bound the quantity within some range.